-15.1.1 Default implementation
+15.1.2.1 Default implementation

-The default implementation for all operators may be chosen through setting the DEFAULT attribute of the COLLECTIONS XML element to one of StdMat, SumFac, IterPerExp or NoCollection.
-For example, the following uses the collated matrix-matrix type elemental operation for all operators and expansion orders:
+The default implementation for all operators may be chosen through setting the DEFAULT attribute of the COLLECTIONS XML element to one of StdMat, SumFac, IterPerExp, NoCollection or Matrixfree.
+The StdMat sets up a standard matrix for the element in the collection as the underlying operator.
+The following uses the collated matrix-matrix type elemental operation for all operators and expansion orders: